genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 The metrics table gives you quick indicators as to the status of each of the quality metrics calculated.

-- Yellow Triangles - warnings.
+- Yellow triangles - warnings.
 - Red X-es - failures.
 - Green check marks in circles - ok.